The town owes its existence to the Fitzroy River.

 The Fitzroy in full flood is one of the largest rivers in the world and an awesome sight to behold.
 (Not that many travellers ever get the chance.)

 In the past the river was often difficult or impossible to cross.
-Travellers had no choice but to pull up at the infamous Crossing Inn and to wait for the waters to recede. (and drink lots of beer while waiting.)
+Travellers had no choice but to pull up at the Crossing Inn and to wait for the waters to recede.
+(And drink lots of beer while waiting.)

 Even at other times fording the Fitzroy could be quite an adventure, and the Crossing Inn became an infamous watering hole for the adventurers brave enough to have a go.

 These days there is a highway and a bridge further south, and the whole town has shifted south as a result.

 Still, during particularly wet periods the highway still gets flooded and closed.
 It happens a few times every wet season.
 And drinking beer is still the most popular way to pass wet season waiting time in the Kimberley.

 Today Fitzroy Crossing is a welcoming, pleasant little township with a mostly Aboriginal population.

 The main reason for tourists to stop in Fitzroy Crossing is of course the Geikie Gorge National Park, located only 20 kilometres out of town and accessible on an all bitumen road.

 But a few more places here are worth looking at.
 The old Crossing Inn was built in 1897 as a shanty inn and trade store for long distance travellers about to tackle the crossing of the mighty Fitzroy.

 It's still standing and still serving beer, so having a beer here is a must.
 If you like it you can get a room here, too.